Tired of using the excuse, "Hey, it worked on my machine!" post-deployment? Well, it's time to do something about it, but what?

 - Let's explore some other uses for Docksal that aren't your local machine.
 Docksal can be used for CI builds and sandbox environments.

 Q & A and Troubleshooting

 - Towards the end of the day we'll open up the conversation and see if there are any unanswered questions or issues that are preventing you from using Docksal in your everyday life.

 Attendees will also learn what addons, boilerplate installs, and stacks are available out of the box and how to extend them or create new ones.

 To prepare for this training you will need:

 - A computer capable of running either a native Docker install or a virtual machine to install Docker.
 I suggest VirtualBox.

-- Note: I don't have much experience debugging non-Unix/Linux systems, so please check your Windows install before the training begins.
+- Note: I don't have much experience debugging non-Unix/Linux systems, so please check your Windows install of VirtualBox along with Windows Subsystem for Linux and Ubuntu 18.04 before the training begins.

 - A basic understanding of command line tools.

 - Some knowledge of general programming concepts.